-If you have an iPhone 3GS/4/4S/5/5s/5c, iPad or iPad mini, tilt your device and the Star Spotter function will be activated.
+If your device has built-in compass tilt your device up and the Star Spotter function will be activated.
 Star WalkTM uses the digital compass to learn which way you are looking.
 A live representation of what you see in the sky will appear on your display and the sky will start following your movements whether you move up or down, left or right.
 To turn off this function, simply tap the display.

-Note: If you do not have an iPhone 3GS or later, iPad or iPad mini use your fingers to change the view of the sky map.
+Note: If your device does not have built-in compass use your fingers to change the view of the sky map.